 Hello, readers and writers alike.
 It’s been a while since my last post, but unlike in previous months, that spells good things for my writing, not simple laziness.
-I’ve been writing for Blasting News, learning new things for my journalism career, and working on the second draft of my book.
-But more on that later.

 So, without further ado…